Three best Prospect Park engagement session locations.

 Vale of Cashmere

-A little bit further on, I can take you to one of the most romantic spots in the park, with plenty of greenery and a little bit of historic architecture.
-There is also a pond in the middle of all this.
-We will wald around to capture some more images with nature in the background.
+We can continue a little further ahead to reach one of the most romantic spots in the park.
+It’s surrounded by lush greenery and boasts a bit of historic architecture.
+Additionally, there’s a serene pond situated in the middle of it all.
+We’ll take a leisurely stroll and capture some more pictures with the beautiful natural scenery in the background.

 Prospect Park Ravine